Samsung June 2021 update rolling out now to these devices - 9to5Google

 While Samsung is renowned for their flagship Galaxy S phones, the company also has a wealth of mid-range phones in their Galaxy A series.
 Despite their reduced price, Samsung gives these phones the same level of patches, including consistent monthly updates.

-The first of Samsung’s A phones to get the June 2021 update is last year’s Galaxy A50, starting in India.
+The first of Samsung’s A phones to get the June 2021 update was last year’s Galaxy A50, starting in India.
+Samsung quickly followed that up with the 2018’s Galaxy A8, beginning in the UAE.

 - Galaxy A50 — A505FDDU8CUE4